How it's made: I'm A Celebrity

 This path was extended in 2015 to add a quiet area by the stream (creek) for sunbathing or gossiping.
 It was added because the treehouse / sofa on the other path hadn't been used as producers had hoped.

-The path on the left goes past the sofa area, Bush Telegraph, the dunny, the camp exit, a pond and the shower and bath.
+The path on the left goes past the sofa area, Bush Telegraph, the dunny and the camp exit.
 If you keep going along this path, you'll pass the exit for Snake Rock and eventually come out at the Trials Bridge.
 Initially the path is very steep, but once you get far from camp it becomes a wooden walkway with a cloth cover.

 It's not clear how far the celebrities are allowed to wander, or if there is anything telling them to turn around.
 In series 2, the angry celebrities tried to escape via the bridge, and panicked producers ran down the path to meet them.
 Other contestants have said that camouflaged security staff jumped out of the bushes and gestured that they needed to turn back.